-This review was framed by the mission statement for the Minneapolis Park and Recreation Board and the Golf Department to ensure the consistency of current operations to the strategic vision for the golf courses as set by the Park Board.
+This review was framed by the mission statement for the Minneapolis Park Board Golf Department to ensure the consistency of current operations to the strategic vision for the golf courses as set by Park Board.

 Some camps will strongly maintain that resources should be allocated to enhance the intangible value of the golf courses regardless of the financial return.
-Such positions are usually rooted in a deep self-interest to receive subsidized governmental support for their personal hobbies. restate or delete below?
+Such positions are usually rooted in a deep self-interest to receive subsidized governmental support for their personal hobbies.